Veterinary Diagnostic Lab

 In our in-house laboratory, we run tests and get results quickly so that we can diagnose your pet's symptoms and begin treatment as soon as possible.

-Our Orlando pet pharmacy is stocked with a variety of prescription diets and medications, allowing us to quickly obtain any medications your pet may require while in our care.
+Our Orlando pet pharmacy offers a 48-72 hour prescription refill turnaround time and is stocked with a variety of prescription diets and medications, allowing us to quickly obtain any medications your pet may require while in our care.